scala/scala3/docs/docs/reference/other-new-features/indentation.md

 title: Optional Braces
 ---

-As an experimental feature, Scala 3 enforces some rules on indentation and allows some occurrences of braces `{...}` to be optional.
+Scala 3 enforces some rules on indentation and allows some occurrences of braces `{...}` to be optional:
-It can be turned off with the compiler flag `-noindent`.

 - First, some badly indented programs are flagged with warnings.
 - Second, some occurrences of braces `{...}` are made optional.
 Generally, the rule is that adding a pair of optional braces will not change the meaning of a well-indented program.

+These changescan can be turned off with the compiler flag `-noindent`.
 ### Indentation Rules

 The compiler enforces two rules for well-indented programs, flagging violations as warnings.